 Town Tour Date!
 Learn more about your community and each other by taking part in a walking tour in your hometown or somewhere nearby.
 Or create your own tour.
 Are you sure you have explored your town and each other?

 At-Home Date Nights with A Meal:

 Have A Picnic.
 (In your backyard or a local park!)
-It can be a meal out of your kitchen or purchased from a local gourmet shoppe.
+It can be a meal out of your kitchen or purchased from a local gourmet shop.
 Grab what you like to eat and drink and put it in a basket.
-Get a blanket or old comforter, then head out to your backyard, to the beach or a national or state park near you.
+Get a blanket or old comforter, then head out to your backyard, to the beach or to a national or state park near you.
 Find the perfect spot and have your meal together.

 Breakfast Date.
 (Or dinner for breakfast… or breakfast for dinner!)
 Get together and create the menu for your favorite breakfast meal and have it for dinner.
 Or your favorite dinner and have it for breakfast.
 Think about it—breakfast for dinner, after DARK…